 Data privacy and security are fundamental to any multitenant architecture.
 Zscaler ensures these principles in the following ways:

-Zscaler is ISO27001-certified and provides 99.999% availability guarantees—with additional SLAs on latency and security too.
+Zscaler is ISO27001-certified and provides 99.999% availability SLA—with additional SLAs on latency and virus capture too.
 This level of performance is prohibitively expensive to try to offer yourself with security appliances.